To View a Current Listing of Staff/Faculty Employment Opportunities at MSU Click here.

 One or more years experience in campus activities, student organization advisement, and/or event planning.

 Requires knowledge of student development, program planning, leadership skills, risk management, advising, and counseling.
 Knowledge related to intercultural competency and the ability to promote cross-cultural interaction.
 Basic knowledge of diversity issues and programming needs for minority and international students and the ability to promote involvement in campus programming and activities for all students.
 Proficiency in the use of computers and commonly used Microsoft office software programs.
 Knowledge of web-based applications and social networking.
 Knowledge of the OrgSyncTM co-curricular management system, preferred.

 Bachelor's degree required.
 Master's degree in higher education, student personnel administration, counseling, or related field preferred.

 Must possess excellent interpersonal and communication skills.
 Must be creative, dependable, organized, detail-oriented, enthusiastic, and demonstrate the ability to manage a variety of tasks simultaneously.
-Must have the ability to work in a fast-paced, team environment and maintain positive working relationships with a diverse community of students, faculty, and staff. *Must be willing to work nights and weekends and flexible/extended hours with little supervision. *This position is designated as security sensitive and requires a criminal background check.
+Must have the ability to work in a fast-paced, team environment and maintain positive working relationships with a diverse community of students, faculty, and staff. *Must be willing to work nights and weekends and flexible/extended hours with little supervision.
+Serves as Campus Security Authority as outlined by the Clery Act. *This position is designated as security sensitive and requires a criminal background check.